NREL/EnergyPlus/design/FY2021/NFP-Delicated_Exhaust_Fans.md

     Zone1 Exhaust Fan;          !- Component 3 Name
 ```

-The fan model allowed in modeling this object needs to be either FAN:SYSTEMMODEL or FAN:COMPONENTMODEL.
-The Fan:ConstantVolume or Fan:VariableVolume models could not be used with the current object.
+The central fan model allowed in modeling this object needs to be either FAN:SYSTEMMODEL or FAN:COMPONENTMODEL.
+The regular fan models such as Fan:OnOff, Fan:ConstantVolume, or Fan:VariableVolume could not be used with the current object.

 The AirLoopHVAC:ExahaustMixer is also to be added as a new object:
 ```